-The pattern is simple.
-Nvidia takes equity in OpenAI.
-OpenAI uses that money, plus a separate $300B compute deal with Oracle and a 6-gigawatt deal with AMD, to buy GPUs.
-Most of those GPUs come from Nvidia.
-Nvidia's revenue and market cap rise.
-It uses the proceeds to take equity in more AI companies, who then commit to buying more GPUs.
+Nvidia takes equity in an AI lab.
+The lab uses that money, plus compute deals with Oracle, AMD, CoreWeave and Broadcom, to buy GPUs.
+Most come from Nvidia.
+Nvidia's revenue rises (Q1 FY27 hit $81.6B, up 85% year-on-year), its share price rises, and it uses the proceeds to take equity in more AI companies, who buy more GPUs.

 Hover any line to see the deal.
 Click any company to see every flow it's in.
 Use the filters to isolate the equity flows from the compute flows.